autodesk-cloud/ochothon/README.md

 #### Step 2 : deploy our proxy

 We use a simple proxy mechanism to interact with our containers.
-Edit the provided ```ocho-proxy.json``` and specify the internal IP for each master (just the IP, not a URL) including port 8080.
+Edit the provided ```ocho-proxy.json``` and specify the **internal** IP for each master (just the IP, not a URL) including port 8080.
 For instance:

 ```
 "MARATHON_MASTER": "10.37.202.103:8080,10.169.225.66:8080"
 ```

-_Please note this (clunky) procedure temporary until a way to find out what the masters are from within a container is implemented in Marathon._
+_Please note this (clunky) procedure is temporary until a way to find out what the masters are from within a container is implemented in Marathon._

 Then create the proxy application using CURL for instance.
 Make sure to post to one of your masters using its public IP if you are on your workstation.
 For instance: